cxalem/zk-compression-airdrop/README.md

 ### Why Transactions Don't Appear on Solscan

 Compressed token accounts are stored in on-chain Merkle trees, not as individual accounts.
 Standard explorers can't decode this data structure.
-Use:
+To query compressed accounts:

-1. **Mint address** on Solana Explorer (works fine)
+1. **Mint address** on Solana Explorer (shows the mint, not individual accounts)
-2. **ZK Compression RPC** to query balances programmatically
+2. **Photon RPC** with [special methods](https://www.zkcompression.com/resources/json-rpc-methods) like `getCompressedTokenAccountsByOwner`
-3. **Light Protocol Explorer** (coming soon)
+3. **RPC providers** that run Photon indexers (Helius, Triton, or [run your own](https://www.zkcompression.com/learn/node-operators))

 ## Customization